chef/automate/components/docs-chef-io/README.md

 ## Creating New Pages

-Please keep all of the InSpec documentation in the `content/inspec` directory.
+Please keep all of the Automate documentation in the `content/automate` directory.
-To add a new Markdown file, run the following command from the `www` directory:
+To add a new Markdown file, run the following command from the `components/docs-chef-io` directory:

 ```
 hugo new content/automate/<filename>.md